ConYel/my_site_two/README.md

 To be capable of steady friendship or lasting love, are the two greatest proofs, not only of goodness of heart, but of strength of mind.
 ― William Hazlitt

+We don't see things as they are, we see them as we are.
+― Anais Nin